llanesleonardo/Docs/DevOps/GitHub/reviews.md

 ## Checking out pull requests locally

+---

 When someone sends you a pull request from a fork or branch of your repository, you can merge it locally to resolve a merge conflict or to test and verify the changes before merging on GitHub.

 To Modify an active pull request locally:

+### Process' checklist

 1. Under your repository name, click Pull requests.
 2. In the list of pull requests, click the pull request you'd like to modify.
 3. To choose where you'd like to open the pull request, select the Code dropdown and click one of the tabs.

 To Modify an inactive pull request locally:

-If a pull request's author is unresponsive to requests or has deleted their fork, the pull request can still be merged.
+- If a pull request's author is unresponsive to requests or has deleted their fork, the pull request can still be merged.
 However, if you want to make changes to a pull request and the author is not responding, you'll need to perform some additional steps to update the pull request.

-Once a pull request is opened, GitHub stores all of the changes remotely.
+- Once a pull request is opened, GitHub stores all of the changes remotely.
 In other words, commits in a pull request are available in a repository even before the pull request is merged.
 You can fetch an open pull request and recreate it as your own.

-Anyone can work with a previously opened pull request to continue working on it, test it out, or even open a new pull request with additional changes.
+- Anyone can work with a previously opened pull request to continue working on it, test it out, or even open a new pull request with additional changes.
 However, only collaborators with push access can merge pull requests.

 1. Under your repository name, click Issues or Pull requests.
 2. In the "Pull Requests" list, click the pull request you'd like to merge.